-For a long time, the only time backpackers and travellers would ever see the inside of a hospital was when they came a cropper from having too many whisky buckets or after contracting a strange tropical lurgy, but recently there has been a surge in backpackers all over the world taking at least part of their trips to get elective surgeries or some form of medical treatment.
+For a long time, the only time backpackers and travellers would ever see the inside of a hospital was when they came a cropper from having too many whisky buckets or after contracting some strange tropical lurgy, but recently there has been a surge in backpackers all over the world taking at least part of their trips to get elective surgeries or some form of medical treatment.
 Some are even basing entire trips around it and taking the time out to recuperate afterwards.

 This trend is called medical tourism, and it has exploded in recent years into a multi billion pound industry.